 Why It May Be Tougher to Get A Mortgage

 COVID-19 sent markets across the globe into a tailspin as unemployment rises and uncertainty looms.
 This led our nation’s lenders to become increasingly risk-averse as the possibility of forbearance and mortgage defaults became more likely.
-The response was to tighten the restrictions on loan programs.
+The response was that some lenders initially tightened their eligibility requirements making it harder to qualify for loan programs.
 This was done, in part, by requiring higher credit scores and down payments than would have previously been necessary.
 Some programs, such as those that aren’t backed by Government-Sponsored Enterprises (GSEs) like Fannie Mae®, have been temporarily scrapped altogether.
 Along with difficulties in originating mortgages, the underwriting guidelines by the GSEs have changed as well.
-With more stringent guidelines, it’s understandable to become discouraged at the thought of obtaining a mortgage.
-Silverton has worked tirelessly to provide new and creative options to clear the way combined with some of our tried and true originals.
+Hearing there may be more stringent requirements and guidelines out there, it’s understandable to become discouraged at the thought of obtaining a mortgage.

 How We’re Adjusting to Help Our Borrowers

-We understand that millions of people across America are in need of affordable housing along with flexible financing.
-With our MH Advantage® program, borrowers have the option to purchase both traditional manufactured homes and CrossModTM homes, which are a hybrid of site-build and manufactured homes and offer improved interior and exterior features.
-This translates to a beautiful home with a competitive mortgage.
+We understand that millions of people across America are in need of affordable housing along with attainable financing.
+With our MH Advantage® program, borrowers have the option to purchase both traditional manufactured homes and CrossModTM homes, which are a hybrid of site-built and manufactured homes and offer enhanced interior and exterior features.
+This can translate to a beautiful home with a competitive mortgage.
 If you’re interested in making improvements to a home you’re looking to purchase or already own, our Construction-Permanent Rehab Loan may be the perfect fit.
 It has two phases, the renovation/build phase, and the permanent phase.
 Specifically, once home improvements are complete, your loan is converted to the permanent phase of the mortgage.
-This means one loan and one closing, saving you time and money.
+This means one loan and one closing, potentially saving you time and money.

 What It All Means for You

 By working to maintain a clear path to homeownership for our borrowers, it is our hope that the current climate doesn’t deter those who are serious about buying a home of their own.
 The mortgage industry has changed in response to COVID-19, but it doesn’t mean that your goals aren’t attainable.
-At Silverton, we’re committed to finding ways to work around the current restrictions and still give our customers the same great service that we always have.
-Our loan originators are ready to sit with you and review your circumstances in an effort to help you get to the closing table.
-With a consistent 98% satisfaction rating from our customers, we’re dedicated to making the mortgage process as smooth and stress-free as possible, just as we’ve always done.
-If you’d like to learn more about what programs we offer, and which may work best for you contact one of our loan originators, and let’s start a conversation.
+At Silverton, we’re committed to giving our customers the same great service that we always have.
+Our loan originators are ready to talk with you and review your circumstances in an effort to help you get to the closing table.
+Our numbers say it all: more than 9 out of 10 borrowers and agents would recommend Silverton to their friends and family.* If you’d like to learn more about what programs we offer, and which may work best for you contact one of our loan originators, and let’s start a conversation.